bghgary/glTF-Shell-Extensions/README.md

 Microsoft Windows shell extensions that pack .gltf to .glb and unpack .glb to .gltf

 # Installing
-1. Download the latest installer `glTF-Shell-Extensions.msi` from [Releases](https://github.com/bghgary/glTF-Shell-Extensions/releases).
-2. Unblock the installer file to avoid security warnings.
-3. Double-click the installer file.
+This tool is distributed through the Windows Store.
+Install the latest version [here](https://www.microsoft.com/store/apps/9NPGVJ9N57MV).

 # Usage
 ## Packing `.gltf` to `.glb`

-Right-click on a `.gltf` file and select `Pack to Binary glTF...`.
+Right-click on a `.gltf` file and select `Pack to Binary glTF`.

 ![](/Figures/Pack1.png)